genesis-community/rabbitmq-genesis-kit/MANUAL.md

 # Base Parameters

-* `rmq_domain` - (**REQUIRED**) The domain that the RabbitMQ Management API and AMQP/MQTT/Stomp APIs will be located.
+* `rmq_domain` - (**REQUIRED**) The domain that the AMQP/MQTT/Stomp APIs will
+be located.
 If you're not utilizing DNS to target these nodes, set this to the static IP that the RabbitMQ proxy will be deployed to (the first static IP in the network).
 If you are utilizing DNS, use the DNS hostname.
 This value should _not_ include a scheme or port in the value.

+* `mgmt_domain` - (_Default_: `<value of rmq_domain>) The domain that the
+RabbitMQ Management API will be located at.

 * `rmq_instances` - (_Default_: `3`) The number of RabbitMQ nodes in the
 cluster.